islandbitcoin/dojo-wrapper/README.md

 ```
 embassy-cli auth login
 #Enter your embassy password then run:
-embassy-cli package install /path/to/jam.s9pk
+embassy-cli package install /path/to/dojo.s9pk
 ```
 ## Verify Install

-Go to your Embassy Services page, select JAM and start the service.
+Go to your Embassy Services page, select dojo and start the service.

 #Done